-- → A modeling analysis is required for annual PM10 and NO2 with the following considerations: - ISCLT3 or other EPA guideline model required. - Meteorological data in the form of a joint frequency distribution (JFD) will be provided by the Division for each group of mines. - PM10 and NO_x modeling analyses will include neighboring/regional sources. - PM10 modeling analysis will consider model receptors on the LNCM border. - NO_x modeling analysis will consider model receptors on the LNCM border, as well as a general receptor grid, based on applicant's significance area. - A NO_x significance analysis shall be submitted, which includes emissions from NO_x sources at the mine, including the rail loop(s), to develop the 1 microgram/cubic meter annual NO_x isopleth using a 500-meter resolution (receptor spacing).
-The receptors which fall inside of the 1 microgram/cubic meter isopleth constitute the general receptor grid. - Utilize the "Mine A/Mine B" policy for reporting annual PM10 and annual NO_x impacts.
+- \rightarrow A modeling analysis is required for annual PM10 and NO_x with the following considerations: - → ISCLT3 model required.
+The use of ISCLT3 for surface mining applications has previously been negotiated and approved by EPA, and therefore meets grand fathering provisions1. - Meteorological data in the form of a joint frequency distribution (JFD) will be provided by the Division for each group of mines. - \rightarrow PM10 and NO_x modeling analyses will include neighboring/regional sources. - \rightarrow PM10 modeling analysis will consider model receptors on the LNCM border. - → NO_x modeling analysis will consider model receptors on the LNCM border, as well as a general receptor grid, based on applicant's significance area. - A NO_x significance analysis shall be submitted, which includes emissions from NO_x sources at the mine, including the rail loop(s), to develop the 1 microgram/cubic meter (μ g/m3) annual NO_x isopleth using a 500-meter resolution (receptor spacing).
+The receptors which fall inside the one (1) μ g/m3 isopleth constitute the general receptor grid. - → Utilize the "Mine A/Mine B" policy for reporting annual PM10 and annual NO_x impacts. - Provide a listing of the concentrations from each group of mines; identify the receptors where the maximum Mine A/Mine B impacts occur in the concentration plots.

-- Provide a listing of the concentrations from each group of mines; identify the receptors where the maximum Mine A/Mine B impacts occur in the concentration plots. - → Submission of a table of point, area, and volume sources for each mine that were included in the modeling analysis.
-Related information shall include: - Emission rates for each modeled pollutant in gram/sec, lb/hr, and ton/year quantities. - Source locations in Universal Transverse Mercator (UTM) coordinates, including UTM Zone, UTM (X), UTM (Y), and Base Elevation. - Source release parameters for all operational scenarios in the permit application:
+- Submission of a table of point, area, and volume sources for each mine that was included in the modeling analysis.
+Related information shall include: - → Emission rates for each modeled pollutant in gram/sec and ton/year quantities. → Source locations in Universal Transverse Mercator (UTM) coordinates, including UTM Zone, UTM (X), UTM (Y), Datum (i.e., NAD27, NAD83, ...) and Base Elevation. → Source release parameters for all operational scenarios in the permit application:

 For Modeled Point Sources:

-- Source ID Used in Modeling Analysis
+Source ID Used in Modeling Analysis

-- Þ Stack Emission Rate
+Stack Emission Rate

-- × Stack Release Height
+• Stack Release Height

-- ≻ Stack Exhaust Temperature
+Stack Exhaust Temperature

-- Stack Release Velocity
+· 🖬 Stack Release Velocity

-- Stack Exit (Inner) Diameter
+Stack Exit (Inner) Diameter

 For Modeled Area and Volume Sources:

-- Source ID Used in Modeling Analysis
+• Source ID Used in Modeling Analysis

-- ➣ Area Source Emission Rate

-- Volume Source Emission Rate
+• Area or Volume Source Emission Rate

-- Source Release Height
+H Source Release Height

-- AAA Length of Haul Road segments
+• Length of Haul Road segments

-- Initial Lateral Dimension (sigma-y)
+Э Initial Lateral Dimension (sigma-v)

-- Initial Vertical Dimension (sigma-z)
+- Initial Lateral Dimension (sigma-y) - Initial Vertical Dimension (sigma-z)

-Additionally, the applicant shall include a plot of the sources being modeled, including rail loops, haul roads, and mainline rail segments; the segments shall be identified on the plot such that they correspond to the Source ID used in the modeling analyses.
+Note: The applicant shall include a plot of sources being modeled, including rail loops, haul roads, and mainline rail segments.